karenying/blog.karenying.com/content/posts/2020-11-22--vscode-girl.md

 <!-- prettier-ignore -->
 > if ([REDACTED] === cute) return go\_on\_date

-Triple equals implies JavaScript which uses camelCase, not 🐍
+Triple equals implies JavaScript which uses camelCase, not 🐍 Boy, bye

 But remember, Hinge is not a dating app, it's merely a stepping stone (where you step on tech bros) for SEO.
 Do not get distracted.